Kotta mara: History

 At August 3, the Dutch was informed that there was still a kotta mara in Tongoehan or Pulau Palangkie.
 Steamship Celebes then steamed the Kapuas river to Palangka on 5 August, without finding any trace of a benting (Malay fort) or hostility anywhere.
 Second class sea lieutenant W. Steffens was sent in armed barkas on exploration, between Pulau Kanamit and the shore by rowing.
 After about half an hour, the officer returned and announced that the barkas had come across a kotta mara that filled the entire space of the passage, that large masses of people on that fortification had curiously stared at the barkas, without starting hostilities, and that it might be possible to get the Celebes backwards in the passage to shoot the kotta mara with the aftside 30-pounder cannon.
 Returning to Plankey in the evening, Mr. Maks informed that it would be impossible to enter the passage with the Celebes.

 In the morning at 8:15 on August 6, 1859, Celebes was anchored before the passage.
-The armed barkas Ardjoeno, under the command of sea Lieutenant Clifford Kocq van Breugel, protected the troops, and exchanged some rifle and cartet bullets (iron cannon shot) with the enemy hiding in the undergrowth.
-Finally the barkas came in the side of the kotta mara, releasing a cartet shot from the 12-pound carronnade, but with no effect; the shot fell like grains of sand along the poles of the kotta mara's parapet.
+The armed barkas Ardjoeno, under the command of sea Lieutenant Clifford Kocq van Breugel, protected the troops, and exchanged some rifle and cartridge shot with the enemy hiding in the undergrowth.
+Finally the barkas came in the side of the kotta mara, releasing a cartridge shot from the 12-pound carronnade, but with no effect; the shot fell like grains of sand along the poles of the kotta mara's parapet.

 The enemy shot guns on the sloops, but hastily left the fortification as soon as the steamship Celebes started to cooperate with the rear middle cannon.
 Probably it's because the Banjar and Dayak had been fighting with the Dutch's 30-pounder before, and at 35 ells (24.5 m) range the Banjar and Dayak didn't like it (because at this range the 30-pounder is able to penetrate the kotta mara).
 The first bullet shot took the head off one of the corner posts; a second shot destroyed a couple of plates.
 The third shot with a 16 duim (43.2 cm) grenade (exploding shell) struck in the middle of the long side, penetrated the outer casing and remained lodged against the inner casing of ironwood and exploded there.
 The outer poles were thrown apart over a length of almost 8 Nd. ells (5.6 m), the pieces also thrown high into the air, and a big hole emerged.
 Then the armed sloop under the command of W. Steffens was sent to take over the fortification.
 At about 11 o'clock the Dutch flag flew on the kotta mara and in the evening at 9 o'clock this fortification has been dragged to Plankey.